itshady/Island-Generator/README.md

 * NonStar Network
   * `make island-urbanism-nonstar`

-This should generate a default implementation of the urbanism with the island generation.
+This should generate a default implementation of the urbanism with the island generation, both using the same seed.

 ### Without Make
 Run the following commands in order: